Adaptability Quotient For Beginners: Why AQ, IQ, And EQ All Matter In Today’s Economy

 But, what exactly is an “Adaptability Quotient,” or AQ?
 In short, it’s your ability to adapt to change – or even embrace it – in order to continue growing and advance your career.

 If you stay stuck in a rut, doing things “the old way,” even though circumstances are changing, you will end up ignoring the signals that the old way is fading or becoming obsolete.
+For instance, if your company is consuming excessive cloud resources, it’s time to break from tradition and explore innovative ways to optimize your cloud cost.
 A strong AQ allows you to recognize that changes are happening in customer demand or new modes of technology are reshaping your business.
 It allows you to grab those opportunities when they come, rather than waiting until your company or you fall behind.

 A healthy AQ can also tell you that your way of interacting with your peers is no longer serving your best interests or helping you reach your professional goals.
 Perhaps something has changed inside the company culture.
 Maybe there’s been a creative shift in the company’s strategy.
 Perhaps there’s been a shakeup in the organizational structure.